mallen1080/DOMcrafter/readme.md

 ### Functionality

-Including DOMcrafter gives you the following functions:
+Including DOMcrafter gives you the following functions and more:

 - `$d(argument)`:  accepts a function, DOMelement, or selector (as a string)
   - function: the given function will be invoked as soon as the DOM has fully loaded